How does my investment materialize?

 - Project owners who are not ready to raise at least 50.000 Euro;

 - Project owners with a criminal record in the field of anti-money laundering;

 - Project owners established in a non-cooperative jurisdiction, as recognized by the relevant EU policy, or in a high-risk third country in accordance with Article 9(2) of Directive (EU) 2015/849.

 In the second step, the project owner provides representations and warranties, which means that it is liable for any misleading and/or incorrect information to Spreds and investors in case of damages.

-The NVC, based on this information, decides whether or not Spreds will sign a contract with the project owner.
+The NCAC, based on this information, decides whether or not Spreds will sign a contract with the project owner.